linkedin/rest.li/src/pathspec.md

 ## PathSpec Syntax in its string form

+Each PathSpec has a corresponding string form.
 PathSpec has been defined as a path to a component within a complex data object path.
 This provides a way to traverse the Pegasus data object.
-The abstract data object, in most case, is a form of [DataMap](https://github.com/linkedin/rest.li/blob/master/data/src/main/java/com/linkedin/data/DataMap.java) internally in Rest.li framework, but PathSpec should be meaningful for the same data object in other forms, for example, a json representing the same data object.
+The abstract data object, in most case, is a form of [DataMap](https://github.com/linkedin/rest.li/blob/master/data/src/main/java/com/linkedin/data/DataMap.java) internally in Rest.li framework, but PathSpec should be meaningful for the same data object in other forms, for example, it could provide path reference to a json representing the data object.

 The PathSpec string format is represented by separators(`'/'`) and segments in between.
 ```
 /demoRecord/innerRecordField/nestedInnerRecordField
 ```

 The path segment could use attribute syntax to carry some meaningful attributes.
-They attributes could be added following the `&` sign.
+These attributes added to the string form using '?' and '&' separators.
 Users can add any attributes but for some types, there are reserved attributes.
-For example, for array type, one can specify `start` and `count` attributes and these two attributes are used in specifying projections.
+For example, for array type, one can specify `start` and `count` attributes and these two attributes are used in [specifying projections](/rest.li/Projections#array).
 ```
 /arrayOfIntFieldE?start=0&count=10
 ```

-For some collection types, such as maps and arrays, the path segment could also be replaced by the wildcard.
+For collection types, such as maps and arrays, the path segment could also be replaced by the wildcard.
 A wildcard means that this segment path string can be replaced by any applicable segment string, for example.
 ```
 /mapOfRecordField/*/innerRecordField
 ```
 Above examples points to the `innerRecordField` field of the `map` value in a `map` schema. `map` is a collection schema type, here `*` wildcarded its keys.

-Each PathSpec has a corresponding string form.

 Pegasus schema has defined various kinds of types, the full specification about the supported types can be found from the document [Rest.li Data Schema And Templates](/rest.li/DATA-Data-Schema-and-Templates).
 There are mainly following supported types in Pegasus and following sections list the example pathspecs.

 ### Primitive type fields
 Primitive types includes type such as bytes, string, boolean, double, float, long, int.
 In the reocrd form, they came with a name to the field in record, so the reference to the primitive types, in most cases are just a PathSpec string which specify the field name of this type.

-For example for a Pegasus pdsc schema file as such
+For example for a Pegasus pdl schema file as such
 ```pdl
 namespace com.linkedin.pegasus.examples